Who We Are

-The Anderson School, which accepts Montgomery County, PA students in 6th through 12th grades, was designed to create a learning environment that meets the academic, emotional/social, and therapeutic requirements of students in need of extra support.
+The Anderson School, which accepts students in 7th through 12th grades, was designed to create a learning environment that meets the academic, emotional/social, and therapeutic requirements of students in need of extra support.

 In a highly structured setting, The Anderson School is able to provide an environment designed to enhance student pride and self-esteem.
 Led by a dedicated professional staff, the small classroom settings reinforce appropriate social/emotional skills as well as provide a strong academic structure aligned with the Pennsylvania Common Core State Standards.
 In addition to academic instruction, the Anderson School’s program features: diversity education, character education, mainstreaming with area centers for vocational training, and work study partnerships with local community employers.